oliverglo/okgloor/pages/writing/2025-07-24-skip-to-the-end.md

 What was virtually impossible became **trivial** in a hurry.

 The basic assumptions we had about how computers work have flipped.
-The IT brain has always tried to attack messy real-world problems by shedding the details and reducing them to pure logic.
-We approached problems obliquely, and contained them in a logical ring-fence.
+The IT brain has always tried to attack messy real-world problems by surrounding them in a logical ring-fence.
+They keep holding onto this notion that computers are tools in the same way that shovels and drills are tools.
+Tools are just a means to get to an end.
+Shovels are for making holes in the ground.
+Drills are for making holes in the wall.

-**Now, for a growing number of cases, we can just skip to the end and address problems directly.**
+To really take advantage of what AI can do, devs need to start thinking about software differently— not as the means to but as the ends.
+Don't deliver tools that allow users to achieve outcomes.
+Just deliver the outcomes.

 - Rather than giving users folders, tags, and naming conventions computers can just understand and organize their content.